A Framework for Quantum Data Center Emulation Using Digital Quantum Computers: System and Model

 \subsection{Remote Gate (RG)}

-RGs are essential for executing quantum algorithms distributively that rely on strong correlations between processing qubits, such as the QFT and Grover’s search algorithm \cite{grover1996fast, shor1994algorithms}.
-A basic example is shown in Fig.\ref{f:DQCarch} (b), where QPU A’s processing qubit (red circle) acts as the control and QPU B’s processing qubit serves as the target, with a controlled-unitary (CU) operation applied between them.
+RGs are essential for executing quantum algorithms distributively that rely on strong correlations between processing qubits, such as the QFT and Grover's search algorithm~\cite{grover1996fast, shor1994algorithms}.
+A basic example is shown in Fig.~\ref{f:DQCarch}(b), where QPU A's processing qubit (red circle) acts as the control and QPU B's processing qubit serves as the target, with a CU operation applied between them.
 Both qubits are directly involved in the logic of the distributed algorithm.

-Unlike local gates, which operate within a single QPU, RGs require both quantum entanglement—as a quantum channel—and a classical communication channel for feed-forward operations that coordinate the outcomes of mid-circuit measurements.
+Unlike local gates, which operate within a single QPU, RGs require both quantum entanglement, as a quantum channel, and a classical communication channel for feed-forward operations that coordinate the outcomes of mid-circuit measurements.
 These channels are illustrated as blue and red rectangles between QPUs in Fig.~\ref{f:DQCarch}, respectively.
-Several protocols have been proposed to implement such gates, including cat-state communication, single teleportation (TP1), double teleportation (TP2), and TP-Safe \cite{campbell2024quantum}.
+Several protocols have been proposed to implement such gates, including cat-state communication-based (Cat-Comm), single teleportation (TP1), double teleportation (TP2), and TP-Safe~\cite{campbell2024quantum}.

+In the Cat-Comm protocol, a remote CNOT gate is applied between the control qubit $q_{1}^{A}$ on QPU A and the target qubit $q_{4}^{B}$ on QPU B, as illustrated in Fig.~\ref{f:SimulateGates}(a).
+The protocol begins with a Cat-entangler operation, which uses a Bell pair shared between the communication qubits of the two QPUs ($q_{3}^{A}$ in QPU A and $q_{1}^{B}$ in QPU B) to temporarily share the control qubit's state with the communication qubit on QPU B. Once this distributed control state has been established, a local CNOT gate is applied between the communication qubit $q_{1}^{B}$ and the target qubit $q_{4}^{B}$.
+Finally, a Cat-disentangler operation removes the temporary distributed correlation and releases the communication qubits for future RG operations.
+Consequently, Cat-Comm has three important characteristics: it requires only a single Bell pair, the communication qubits are released after the operation, and the state of the original control qubit $q_{1}^{A}$ remains unchanged throughout the protocol.

+In contrast, the TP1 protocol, shown in Fig.~\ref{f:SimulateGates}(b), realizes the remote CNOT by teleporting the state of the control qubit $q_{1}^{A}$ to the communication qubit $q_{1}^{B}$ on QPU B using a Bell pair shared between the communication qubits $q_{3}^{A}$ and $q_{1}^{B}$.
+Unlike Cat-Comm, the control qubit's state is not shared but teleported to the destination QPU.
+After teleportation, the communication qubit on QPU B acts as the control for a local CNOT gate applied to the target qubit $q_{4}^{B}$.
+As a result, TP1 has two main limitations: the destination communication qubit remains occupied after the operation and the logical state is displaced from its original location, meaning that it must be teleported back if subsequent computation requires the original qubit placement.